Skip to main content

 Final thoughts

-While a sideways or downward move can be a positive career step, it’s not right for every scenario.
-Sometimes, focusing on developing your experience internally and simply asking for increased responsibilities can do wonders for your career.
-I would always advise candidates considering their careers to keep an open line of communication with their CFO, CEO, and other key board members before seeking external opportunities.
+While a sideways or downward move can support your career progression to CFO, it’s not the right decision in every situation.
+In some cases, continuing to develop your experience internally and actively seeking increased responsibility can be just as effective in preparing you for a future Chief Financial Officer role.
+I would always encourage candidates to maintain open communication with their CFO, CEO, and key board stakeholders before exploring external opportunities.

-Here are some key factors to consider before making the leap:
+Here are some key factors to consider when evaluating your CFO career path:

-- Lack of development opportunities – Does your current role or company provide a clear path to broadening your skill set and progressing you closer to CFO?
+• Lack of development opportunities – Does your current role provide a clear route to building the broader experience required to become a CFO?

-- Framing the move strategically – Hiring managers and investors may view sideways or downward moves with scepticism unless you can clearly articulate the strategic rationale behind the move.
+• Framing the move strategically – Hiring managers and investors may question sideways or downward moves unless you can clearly articulate how the role strengthens your long-term progression to CFO.

-- Short-term financial gain – If the move is driven purely by salary rather than long-term career growth, this could be perceived negatively by future hiring managers and could impact your future progression.
+• Short-term financial gain – If the decision is driven primarily by salary rather than long-term career development, this can be viewed negatively and may impact future CFO opportunities.

-- Assess the role’s value – Will the role provide significant career development and new responsibilities such as commercial finance, investor relations, M&A, or transformation projects?
-If so, it could be a strategic move.
+• Assess the role’s value – Will the position provide meaningful exposure to areas such as commercial finance, investor relations, M&A, or transformation programmes?
+If so, it could be a highly strategic step towards a CFO role.

 Right, time for me to return to my most important opponent: a 5-year-old who’s worryingly good at Snakes and Ladders.
-If only career progression came with a dice roll and a smile.
+If only career progression to CFO came down to a dice roll and a smile.

 The CFO Practice